Employee offboarding: Best practices

-Employee offboarding includes a number of best practices. should be a positive experience for the employee and the company.
-This would include the formal acknowledgement of the employee's time at the company and the value they created.
-It should also be a time when companies collect valuable feedback on ways to improve the overall employee experience and culture, and to transfer knowledge wholly and efficiently.
-It is a common practice to facilitate knowledge transfer by making documentation an ongoing part of every employee's experience from the time they are onboarded, to the time they leave.
-This includes the ongoing creation and updating of SOPs.
+Employee offboarding includes several best practices.
+It should be a positive experience for the employee and the company.
+This would include formally acknowledging the employee's time at the company and the value they created.
+It should also be a time when companies collect valuable feedback on improving the overall employee experience and culture and transferring knowledge wholly and efficiently.
+It is a common practice to facilitate knowledge transfer by making documentation an ongoing part of every employee's experience from when they are onboarded to when they leave.
+This includes the continuing creation and updating of SOPs.
 Termination of employment on the best possible terms makes ongoing communications possible.
-This can be beneficial to the employee who might need referrals for future employment, or copies of documentation.
-It can also benefit the company when knowledge has not been completely transferred, and follow-up is necessary.
+This can benefit the employee who might need referrals for future employment or copies of documentation.
+It can also benefit the company when knowledge is not entirely transferred, and follow-up is necessary.

 Documentation at the time of employee offboarding will reduce potential issues.
-In addition to current SOPs, an employer should request and receive a formal letter of resignation.
-The employer should provide documentation to the employee, too, such as a record of benefits, tax documents, and a final paycheck and a final record of income earned.
+In addition to current SOPs, an employer should request and receive a formal resignation letter.
+The employer should also provide documentation to the employee, such as a record of benefits, tax documents, a final paycheck, and a final record of income earned.

-Network administrators, human resources managers, department managers, and others who are responsible for different aspects of the offboarding process should be notified, with clear next steps.
+Network administrators, human resources managers, department managers, and others responsible for different aspects of the offboarding process should be notified, with clear next steps.
 These might include account closures, login changes, and other security measures.
 Documents stored locally or on the cloud should be transferred to new stakeholders.

-In the exit interview, clear and accurate reasons for the termination of employment should be documented and filed for future use.
+In the exit interview, clear and accurate reasons for terminating employment should be documented and filed for future use.
 If the employee left on good terms, then it should be made clear that the possibility of a return is likely in the future.